UniversalDependencies/docs/_hy/dep/nmod.md

 We use the following language-specific subtypes for `nmod`:

-* nmod: noun modifier (usually in Nominative) functionally corresponds to an attribute,
+* nmod: noun modifier functionally corresponds to an attribute,
-* [nmod:poss](nmod-poss): noun modifier functionally corresponds to a genitive complement (with the option of adpositional cases),
+* [nmod:poss](nmod-poss): noun modifier functionally corresponds to a possessives,
-* [nmod:npmod](nmod-npmod): noun phrase functionally corresponds to an argument or adjunct.
+* [nmod:arg](nmod-arg): noun modifier functionally corresponds to an argument or adjunct.

 In Armenian `nmod` is used:

-* for noun-noun modification (including ablatives and instrumentals):
+* for noun-noun modification: `nmod` noun phrases attached to nouns are usually in the nominative [Case](Case) and precede the modified noun.
+There are alternations in ablative or instrumental Cases.

 ~~~ sdparse
 քամի եղանակ \n wind.`Nom` weather